line-em/devops-23-24-JPE-1231866/CA3/Part1/README.md

-# Tutorial: Setting up our projects with Vagrant
+# Tutorial: Setting up our projects with Virtual Machines (Virtual Box)

 In this tutorial, we'll walk through running our previous projects ( spring boot tutorial basic project and gradle_basic_demo ) on a virtual machine.